+Comments from the Review Panel are addressed at the end of the document.

 Project brief.

-The proposed restoration construction project will replace an existing undersized culvert under the Burlington Northern Santa Fe (BNSF) railroad, remove 130 linear feet (lf) of armored embankment, remove 17,000 cy of fill, and install a multi-span bridge to create a 90-ft-wide channel opening at the mouth of Lund’s Gulch Creek in Meadowdale Beach Park.
-The completed project will restore a pocket estuary and freshwater habitats of lower Lund’s Gulch Creek, thereby providing productive rearing habitat for juvenile salmon, including Chinook, while also restoring natural sediment transport and deposition processes in the project area.
+SRFB funding, in the amount of $800,000 is requested for this restoration construction project which will replace an existing undersized 6 ft. wide culvert under the Burlington Northern Santa Fe (BNSF) railroad, remove 128 linear feet (lf) of armored embankment, remove 17,000 CY of fill, and install a multi-span railroad bridge to create a 90 ft. wide channel opening at the mouth of Lund’s Gulch Creek, a coastal salmon-bearing stream in Meadowdale Beach Park.
+The completed project will restore a 1.3-acre pocket estuary and freshwater habitats of lower Lund’s Gulch Creek, thereby providing productive rearing habitat for juvenile salmon, including Chinook, while also restoring natural creek meander, sediment transport and deposition processes in the project area.
+Additional habitat restoration contiguous with SRFB project elements which will also benefit salmon include restoration of 1.7 acres of nearshore and stream riparian buffers and restoration of 550 lf of creek in-stream habitat upstream of the estuary with large woody debris.
+Due to the park setting, the overall larger project will address public safety for the 65,000 annual park visitors, provide ADA saltwater beach access and expand environmental education opportunities for the K-College age programs currently using the site.

-This project represents a Puget Sound recovery first with potential to be replicated along other segments of the shoreline impacted by 19th and early 20th century railroad infrastructure built at the time without consideration or knowledge of the ecological impacts of such large-scale shoreline alteration.
+This project represents a Puget Sound recovery first with potential to be replicated along other segments of the shoreline impacted by 19th and early 20th century railroad infrastructure built at the time without knowledge of the ecological impacts of such large-scale shoreline alteration.

 Project location.